strubleca/tidy-uci-har/CodeBook.md

 Based on reading the raw data set's code book, it was determined that only measurements containing mean() and std() would be included.

+The selected columns from `allX` are placed into the `desiredX` variable.

 ### Activity Naming

 The third step of the course project stated,